harryclough/neatrs/README.md

  inputs from the previous timestep and then produces a new output.
  - This means it usually takes several timesteps for an input to filter through to the output layer.
+ - The input layer contains a Bias node that always outputs 1.

 ## Documentation